 NCAA football is traditionally played on Saturdays by amateur “student-athletes.”
 They are “amateur” in the sense that they do not get paid, even when they generate boatloads of money for the schools they represent [nb: the National Collegiate Athletic Association assures us this setup is virtuous, and in the best interests of all involved, so all is well on that front, nothing to see there].
 The college game is thrilling.
 At its best, college football is superb athletic competition, the amateurism itself amplifying the potential for surprise upsets and dramatic finishes.
 In the NFL, you can lose almost half your games and still find a way to the Super Bowl.
 In college, a single loss on the wrong day in late October, and your championship dreams are obliterated.
 The rivalry games, in some cases played out over a century, evoke martial lust and frontier gunslingling: the Border War, the Holy War, the Civil War, the Iron Bowl, and the Red River Shootout.
 I was among the 94,339 people at Ohio Stadium at high noon on a slate gray Midwestern Saturday, November 21, 1998, witnessing our beloved Buckeyes torch the Michigan Wolverines and their quarterback, the now-deified Tom Brady.
 I promise you, it was fucking electric.
 My one chance in life to storm the field.

 Football Guidelines for Viewing: The Bay Area has two NFL teams, the San Francisco 49ers and Oakland Raiders.
 The 49ers are terrible, and the Raiders are about to defect to another city for the second time in my lifetime.
 Last time it was LA, this time it’s Vegas.
 It’s still a good idea to show their games, just as it’s a good idea to show NFL games generally, especially down the stretch in December and during playoffs in January.
 The Bay Area also has two big-time college teams, the Stanford Cardinal and the Cal Bears.
 Stanford has been resurgent in recent years, while Cal dabbles in mediocrity year in and year out.
 Their prosaically named rivalry game—the Big Game—is almost never a big game, objectively speaking.
 On a fall Saturday afternoon, cable TV will present you with a surfeit of college football choice, and you must be able to separate the wheat from the chaff.
-You’ll rarely go wrong showing USC, Alabama, Oregon, Florida State, or Oklahoma.
+You’ll rarely go wrong showing USC, Alabama, Oregon, Florida State, Oklahoma, or Notre Dame.
 Ohio State and Michigan, obviously.
 If you’ve somehow settled on Temple vs. Rutgers, I insist you first find something else, and then report directly to me for reeducation.

 Like football, basketball comes in pro (NBA) and collegiate flavors.
 The NBA is characterized by a bloated schedule of 82 games, followed by a whopping two months of playoffs.
 Like the NFL, the excitement potential of NBA basketball is much diluted in service of maximizing corporate profits.
 That having been said, there is some superb athleticism on display in the NBA, and its games are (almost) invariably better to watch than baseball (see discussion, infra).
 The college game is, like in football, significantly less diluted.
 The college season culminates in a 68-team single-elimination tournament, known as “March Madness” because of its propensity to deliver shocking David-Goliath-type upsets and down-to-the-wire finishes.